photoprism/photoprism-docs/docs/user-guide/settings/account.md

 ## 2-Factor Authentication

 Two-factor authentication (2FA) can add an extra layer of security to your account in case someone gains access to your password.
-If enabled, you will need a randomly generated confirmation code in addition to your password to log in.
+If enabled, you will need a randomly generated verification code in addition to your password to log in.

 [Learn more ›](../users/2fa.md)